mpt-bootcamp/ansible/docs/LAB1.md

 #### Run a playbook to install and configure a LAMP stack

-With Ansible is ready to use, let's see how we can use it to install the Apache, MySQL and PHP on a Linux machine (LAMP).
+With Ansible is ready to use, let's see how we can use it to install Apache, MySQL and PHP on a Linux machine (LAMP).
 Open a Terminal window and enter the following commands

 ```console
 mkdir -p ~/bootcamp